jschulte0511/blockchain-developer-bootcamp-final-project/README.md

 ### Using Frontend App

-- Using an ethereum client like Ganache, run a local testnet in port 7545
+- Using an ethereum client like Ganache, run a local testnet in port 7545 as specified in truffle.config.
-- In IDE terminal `cd blockchain-developer-bootcamp-final-project`
+- In IDE terminal run `cd blockchain-developer-bootcamp-final-project` and `truffle migrate --network development`.
-- `truffle migrate --network development` - network development with port 7545 is specified in truffle.config.
 - In order to test locally line 27 in App.js needs to be commented out as it refers to the contract address in Rinkeby.

-- In new terminal `cd ../blockchain-developer-bootcamp-final-project/client`
+- In a new terminal run `cd ../blockchain-developer-bootcamp-final-project/client` and `npm start run`.
-- and `npm start run` - ensure `npm install` was run previously.
+- If `npm start run` fails ensure `npm install` was run previously.
 - Open http://localhost:3000 in browser.
 - Make sure your Metamask localhost network is port 7545.
 - If you get TXRejectedError when sending a transaction, reset your Metamask account from Advanced settings.